: One character deliberately feeds false information to The Mole

 - Defied: Bob realises that the Alex is tricking him or her, and looks elsewhere for information, or tries a counter-ploy.

 - Discussed: Genre Savvy Characters fear a Mole in their midst and one recommends this tactic.

 - Conversed: A fanboy goes on about a 'trick he saw in a show' which turns out to be Feed the Mole.

-- A character calls out the Guile Hero on using deception in such a way, arguing that it makes them no more endearing to their enemies and may be used by them to justify future retribution.
+- A character calls out the Alex on using deception in such a way, arguing that it makes them no more endearing to their enemies and may be used by them to justify future retribution.

-- Alternatively, the trick enrages the Big Bad and The Mole suffers as a result.
+- The trick enrages Evulz and Bob suffers as a result.

 - The deception turns out to be necessary, even beneficial, as it prevented an atrocity from being committed.
-Or the Guile Hero morally justifies his or her use of the deception.
+Or the Alex morally justifies his or her use of the deception.

-- Alternatively, The Mole reconsiders his or her position and joins the heroes in a Heel-Face Turn.
+- Bob reconsiders his position and joins the heroes in a Heel-Face Turn.